hroskes/trackSplitting/README.txt

 In a plot, ycut does the same on the y axis.
 In a profile, ycut determines which events are included, but the y axis is set automatically.

-If xvar = "", it will run trackSplitPlot(file,yvar,relative,logscale,ycut,saveas)   (see the other trackSplitPlot() below)
+If xvar = "", it instead creates a 1D histogram of Delta_yvar (or Delta_yvar/yvar_org, if relative is true), using ycut as the cut (xcut is ignored).

-To save the plot or profile, put a file name in saveas.
+To save the plot, put a file name in saveas.

 To run: